 And their second study turned out to be the real deal.

 Mindfulness may be a useful way to address the underlying processes associated with low self-esteem, without temporarily bolstering positive views of oneself by focusing on achievement or other transient factors.
-In brief, mindfulness may assist individuals to experience a more secure form of high self-esteem.”
+In brief, mindfulness may assist individuals to experience a more secure form of high self-esteem.

-In Dec 2015, a review study of 17 studies that they published the results in the journal Mindfulness, Chloe Randall and team found that most of these studies reached the same conclusion:
+In Dec 2015, a review study of 17 studies was published in the journal Mindfulness by Chloe Randall and the team.
+They found that most of these studies reached the same conclusion:

 The conclusion is straightforward: If you feel you are going through a phase of low self-esteem, gently welcome into your life the practice of mindfulness.
 Even 15 minutes a day is enough.
 If you sense one of your friends or loved ones is in the same state, advice them the same.

-Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn.
+√ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.